Tim Peterson (politician)

-Tim Peterson (born June 6, 1947) is a former politician in Ontario, Canada.
+Andrew Timothy Peterson (born June 6, 1947) is a former politician in Ontario, Canada.
 He was a member of the Legislative Assembly of Ontario from 2003 to 2007 representing the Greater Toronto Area riding of Mississauga South.

 Background

 Peterson has a Bachelor of Arts degree in economics from the University of Western Ontario.
-He is a director of Northern Crown Capital, Inc. (a merchant banking firm) and has sat on the Board of Directors of Process Capital, Nordex Explosives and Oxygen and Prescott Paper Products, as well as the Mississauga Hospital Foundation.
+He is a director of Northern Crown Capital, Inc. (a merchant banking firm) and has sat on the board of directors of Process Capital, Nordex Explosives and Oxygen and Prescott Paper Products, as well as the Mississauga Hospital Foundation.

 Peterson is the brother of two prominent Liberal politicians: former Premier of Ontario David Peterson and former federal cabinet minister Jim Peterson.
 He was the last of the three brothers to enter political life.